Cathedral of the Holy Spirit (Bismarck, North Dakota)

-The Cathedral of the Holy Spirit is a cathedral and parish church of the Catholic Church located in Bismarck, North Dakota, United States.
+The Cathedral of the Holy Spirit is a cathedral and parish church of the Catholic Church located in Bismarck, North Dakota, in the United States.
 It is the seat of the Diocese of Bismarck.
 Since 1980, the cathedral and the nearby Bishop's Residence have been contributing properties in the Bismarck Cathedral Area Historic District on the National Register of Historic Places.

 History

-The cathedral was the dream of the first bishop of Bismarck, Vincent Wehrle, O.S.B., who had a special devotion to the Holy Spirit and wanted the church to also serve as a shrine to the Holy Spirit.
-He brought the property in 1917 and hired Milwaukee architect Anton Dohman in 1921 to design the cathedral.
+During the 1910s Vincent Wehrle, the first bishop of Bismarck, began planning to build a cathedral.
+He brought the property in Bismarck in 1917 and hired the Milwaukee architect Anton Dohman in 1921 to design the cathedral.
 He provided two different designs; the first was similar to the church at Assumption Abbey in Richardton, North Dakota.
-The Great Depression prevented the construction of the cathedral until 1941.
+However, Wehle was forced to postpone the project.

-Bismarck's second bishop, Vincent Ryan, hired Fargo architect William F. Kurke, who had helped design the North Dakota Capitol building, to design the new cathedral.
-His design was similar to Dohman's second design.
-The groundbreaking for the Art Deco style building was begun in September 1941.
-The building is composed of monolithic concrete, and is believed to be the only Art Deco-style cathedral in the United States.
-The church opened in August 1945, but its interior decoration and some of its furnishings were added in later years.
-A renovation from 1992 to 1993 added a gathering space, which reflects the cathedral's Art Deco style.
+In 1940, Bismarck's second bishop, Vincent Ryan, restarted the cathedral project.
+He hired Fargo architect William F. Kurke to provide some new designs.
+Ryan choose an Art Deco style for the new building.
+The groundbreaking was held in September 1941.
+The Cathedral of the Holy Spirit was dedicated 1945, but its interior decorations were added in later years.

+The grade school was completed in 1951 and the convent in 1955.
+The rectory was completed in 1969.
+The diocese renovated the cathedral in 1992, added a gathering space. ln 2024, the diocese installed a new pipe organ in the choir loft of the cathedral.

+Cathedral architecture

+The cathedral is composed of monolithic concrete, and is believed to be the only Art Deco-style cathedral in the United States.
 The cathedral's tall bell tower is a local landmark that is visible from a distance.